Holospira: Anatomy

-The foot is small, narrow for its length.
+The foot is small and narrow for its length.

 The lung is long and narrow.
-Kidney is very narrowly triangular, being wider at the base, tapering anteriorly, slightly longer than the pericardium.
-There is apparently no secondary ureter.
+The Kidney is very narrowly triangular, being wider at the base, tapering anteriorly, slightly longer than the pericardium.
+There is no secondary ureter.

-The buccal mass is small, about twice as long as wide, the oesophagus opening well forward.
-Salivary glands are not united, and in Holospira goldfussi they have long ducts.
+The buccal mass is small, about twice as long as wide, and the oesophagus opening is well forward.
+The Salivary glands are not united, and in Holospira goldfussi they have long ducts.

-The jaw is thin, arcuate, with a wide median projection below or none.
+The jaw is thin, arcuate, with a wide median projection below or none at all.
 The radula is about four times as long as wide, with from 19.1.19 teeth (in Holospira pilsbryi) to 27.1.27 (in Holopsira nelsoni).

-The genital system is like this: there is an atrium of moderate length, the penis is short, with a very long vas deferens, the retractor muscle (p. r.) being inserted at or just beyond the slightly swollen penis, and proximally attached to the floor of the lung, as usual.
+For the genital system, there is an atrium of moderate length, the penis is short with a very long vas deferens, the retractor muscle (p. r.) is inserted at or just beyond the slightly swollen penis, and proximally attached to the floor of the lung, as usual.

 The free retractor muscles, attached proximally to the axis at about the junction of the cone with the cylindrical portion of the shell, are excessively long.